FunctionLab/selene/manuscript/case1/README.md

 We have included comments in that file with more information about what is downloaded.
 You can view the file names and some descriptions at [this Zenodo record](https://doi.org/10.5281/zenodo.1442434) as well.

-The steps that we provide in this directory use input data that was processed from Cistrome.
+NOTE: The steps that we provide in this directory use input data that was processed from Cistrome.
 Please consult the methods section in our [manuscript](https://doi.org/10.1101/438291) for a detailed summary of what data processing steps were taken.
-The code can be reviewed in `data/process_data.sh` after running `download_data.sh`.
+The code to implement these steps can be viewed in `data/process_data.sh` after running `download_data.sh`.

 ## Step 1: train and evaluate